jsmolesworth96/Bank-Marketing/README.md

 # Bank Marketing Project
-This folder contains the work for a project that optimizes the success of bank marketing campaigns in terms of profitability.
+This folder contains the work for a project that optimizes bank marketing campaigns in terms of profitability.
 Using survey data collected from a Portruguese banking institution, I built a machime learning model.
 The goal of this model is to identify the threshold for deciding which customers would be would be worth calling is most profitable.

 [Bank Marketing Data Set](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing)